 The organ that produces the hormone insulin and keeps blood sugar and salt levels balanced within the body is the pancreas.
 An imbalance of insulin and salt within the body, especially when the pancreas is not able to make enough insulin to meet the body’s needs, may lead to diabetes (a serious health condition).

-Some researchers believe there is another cause for the development of insulin resistant PCOS, beyond poor diet and inactivity, – some women’s bodies have an excess of androgens (male hormones).
-Elevated androgen levels in women cause the ovaries to make more estrogen which in turn stops ovulation.
+Researchers from Prince Henry’s Institute of Medical Research, Australia, believe there is another cause for the development of insulin resistant PCOS, beyond poor diet and inactivity, – some women’s bodies have an excess of androgens (male hormones) (Diabetes/Metabolism Research and Reviews).
+Elevated androgen levels in women cause the ovaries to make more estrogen which, in turn, stops ovulation.